-Single Firm: This is an extreme case where the strategic firms fully coordinate investment to maximize the sum of their profits.
-Steady state BAT capacity in the case of a single CO2 market is suppressed to 4,000 MW raising average electricity prices to \$89 per MWh.
 Welfare goes down to \$1,130 billion.
-In contrast, steady state BAT capacity with separate CO2 markets is much higher at 11,300 MW raising electricity prices to \$86 per MWh.
-Interestingly, average CO2 emissions are in fact lower with separate CO2 markets (258.1 million tons) than with a single CO2 market (270.1 million tons).
-This is the case because firm invest in generating units that are more efficient (produce fewer CO2 emissions per unit of electricity produced) than existing units.
+In contrast, steady state BAT capacity with separate $CO_2$ markets is much higher at 11,300 MW raising electricity prices to \$86 per MWh.
+Interestingly, average $CO_2$ emissions are in fact lower with separate $CO_2$ markets (258.1 million tons) than with a single $CO_2$ market (270.1 million tons).
+This is the case because firm invest in generating units that are more efficient (produce fewer $CO_2$ emissions per unit of electricity produced) than existing units.

-Welfare with separate CO2 markets is \$1,139 billion, which is larger than its counterpart with a single CO2 market.
-It may seem surprising that settings with an inherent inefficiency-absence of a single market for correcting the externality-yield higher total welfare.
+Welfare with separate $CO_2$ markets is \$1,139 billion, which is larger than its counterpart with a single $CO_2$ market.
+It may seem surprising that settings with an inherent inefficiency- absence of a single market for correcting the externality-yield higher total welfare.
 However, this inefficiency is static in nature when we do not take into account the incentives to invest.
-The scenarios with separate CO2 markets yield higher welfare because there is a second distortion that is corrected: profit-maximizing strategic firms take into account the effect of investment on the evolution of electricity prices.
+The scenario with separate $CO_2$ markets yield higher welfare because there is a second distortion that is corrected: profit-maximizing strategic firms take into account the effect of investment on the evolution of electricity prices.
 Since, all else equal, an increase in capacity today leads to a decrease in future prices, firms have a strong incentive to withhold investment.
-The additional incentive to invest that separate CO2 markets create in this case is welfare-enhancing leading to higher welfare compared to the case of a single CO2 market.
+The additional incentive to invest that separate $CO_2$ markets create in this case is welfare-enhancing, leading to higher welfare compared to the case of a single $CO_2$ market.

-Two-firm Game: We now relax the assumption of fully coordinated investment by introducing competition.
+Two-firm Game.
+We now relax the assumption of fully coordinated investment by introducing competition.
 For computational reasons, we study a two-firm leader-follower investment game.
-We create two "coalitions" of strategic firms by allocating all the plants owned by the strategic firms equally into two groups.
+We create two "coalitions" of strategic firms by allocating all the existing plants owned by the strategic firms equally (also in terms of characteristics) into two groups.
 We treat one coalition as the leader (invests first) and one coalition as the follower (invests second).
-Each coalition decides strategically on investment taking into account profits earned from the plants it owns and
+Each coalition decides strategically on investment taking into account profits earned from the plants it owns and how investment changes endogenous state variables, including BAT capacity of all firms in both coalitions.
+We maintain the assumption of competitive behavior in both the electricity and $CO_2$ markets, and solve the stage game by finding the market clearing prices.
+Under the assumption of competitive wholesale markets, equilibrium quantity and price are not affected by our assumption on the number of investing firms, conditional on the set of plants in the market.

-&lt;sup>27Since the state space grows exponentially with the number of firms, we only consider a two-firm investment game when we explore the strategic use of investment to alleviate some of the computational burden that the solution of the model entails.
-In addition, although our empirical model allows for privately-observed investment cost shocks, we do not identify the distribution of these shocks.
+&lt;sup>32Since the state space grows exponentially with the number of firms, we only consider a two-firm investment game when we explore the strategic use of investment to alleviate some of the computational burden that the solution of the model entails.
+In addition, although our empirical model allows for privatelyobserved investment cost shocks, we do not identify the distribution of these shocks.
 Hence, we solve a game of complete information.
 In this case, since the existence of a pure strategy equilibrium is not guaranteed (Doraszelski and Satterthwaite (2010)), we assume a sequential game of investment for each period.
 This assumption not only addresses the existence but also the uniqueness of the equilibria.
 See Bresnahan and Reiss (1990) Berry (1992) for early examples in static entry game setting, and, more recently, Abbring and Campbell (2010) in an infinite-horizon setting.